-One benefit of the Black Death is that due to the huge shortage of people, working peasants had more say in where he worked and how much he would be paid.
-They also believed that god had saved them.
+Because of The Plague, there was a huge shortage of working people.
+This lead to a demand for labour.
+This had a positive effect because those that lived suddenly had more say in where he worked and how much he would be paid.
+Those that survived also believed that God had saved them.